Connect2Compete Internet Program

 Connect2compete (often written incorrectly as Connect to Compete) is one of those rare organizations formed by a combination of private companies and non-profit organizations.

-The program is making a lot of news, getting a lot of attention and many of America’s best known cable companies are adding their resources to the program.
+The program has made a lot of news, getting much attention and many of America’s best known cable companies and assortment of other internet companies have partnered up with the program.

-This means you can get low cost monthly broadband internet access.
+Connect2Compete helps you find low cost monthly broadband internet access.
 Plus a low cost computer for your home.
 And very low-cost computer training classes.
 That’s a combination that lower income, struggling Americans can really use these days.

 Let’s take a look at what Connect2Compete has to offer: